Chapter 5 Exercise Set 0: Chapter Revew

 Encapsulating and Generalizing Our Guessing Game

-Start with the guessing game example from the Conditionals and loops chapter:
+1. Start with the guessing game example from the Conditionals, loops and exceptions chapter:

 import random # Import the random module